dziganto/Learning_Outcomes_Demo/README.md

 Your goal is to fork this repo, investigate the provided dataset, build a series of models, and upload a pickelized version of your best model for assessment.
 Specifically, your model will be assessed on a test set that has been withheld.
 You will be assessed on your [log loss](http://www.exegetic.biz/blog/2015/12/making-sense-logarithmic-loss/) score.
 At the end you will receive both your log loss score and a description stating how well you did (e.g. needs improvement, satistfactory, proficient).

 # Disclaimer
 Python 3 is the wave of the future.
 All of your work must be completed in Python 3.
-If you code in Python 2 and submit your pickled model in Python 2, you're going to have a bad day.
+If you code in Python 2 and submit your pickled model in Python 2, you're going to have a bad time.

 ![Python](http://4.bp.blogspot.com/-azz7FnuyEa0/Vj2fSbjKb1I/AAAAAAABKAs/cjuYIHasEWw/s1600/Ubuntu_16.04_Migration_Python3_Logo.jpg)